lilyinstarlight/alfred-pass/README.md

 * `gpg-agent` -- install with `brew`
 * `pinentry-mac` -- also install with `brew` (this is GUI frontend for `gpg-agent`).
-* (optionally) the `fuzzywuzzy` and (also optionally) `python-Levenshtein` Python modules (install with `pip install --user fuzzywuzzy python-Levenshtein`)
+* (optionally) the `fuzzywuzzy` and (also optionally) `python-Levenshtein` Python modules (install with `pip3 install --user fuzzywuzzy python-Levenshtein`)

 Next configure `gpg-agent` to use `pinentry-mac` and not the bundled one, editing `~/.gnupg/gpg-agent.conf`: